Naugatuck Valley League (baseball): History

 Formed for the 1896 season, with league founder Jim O'Rourke helping organize the league teams, the Naugatuck Valley League began play on May 6, 1896, as a six–team league.
 The Naugatuck Valley League was a Non-Signatory Independent level league under the direction of league president D.W.
 Porter.

 The league name derived from the location of member teams within the Naugatuck River Valley region in Connecticut.

 The Naugatuck Valley League vegan minor league play in 1896.
 The six charter members were the Ansonia Blues based in Ansonia, Connecticut, the Bridgeport Victors from Bridgeport, Connecticut, the Derby Angels from Derby, Connecticut, the New Haven Edgewoods from New Haven, Connecticut, the Torrington Tornadoes from Torrington, Connecticut and Winsted Welcomes from Winsted, Connecticut.

-The Naugatuck Valley League standings were led by the 1st place Bridgeport Victors with a 25–15 record.
+The Naugatuck Valley League standings were led by the first place Bridgeport Victors with a 25–15 record.
 Bridgeport finished 1.0 games ahead of the second place Torrington Tornados (24–17), followed by the Derby Angels (22–18), New Haven Edgewoods (22–18), Winsted Welcomes (15–25) and Ansonia Blues (12–28).
 After the season, the Naugatuck Valley League permanently folded, playing only the 1896 season.
 Baseball Hall of Fame member Candy Cummings was a manager for the Torrington Tornados team.

 Baseball Hall of Fame member Jim O'Rourke was owner/player/manager for the Bridgeport team, leading the 1896 Bridgeport Victors to the Naugatuck Valley League championship as a manager and leading the league with a .437 batting average, playing catcher at age 46.
 O'Rourke had been instrumental in forming both the Bridgeport franchise and the league itself after returning to his hometown of Bridgeport upon ending his major league career.
 O'Rourke graduated from the nearby Yale Law School in 1887, this after negotiating payment of the college tuition into his major league contract.
 O'Rourke continued minor league play for Bridgeport teams aging into his late 50's and was a practicing attorney.
 On July 1, 1903 was joined by his son Jimmy O’Rourke in the lineup for the Bridgeport Orators of the Class D level Connecticut State League, becoming the first known father and son duo to play together in an organized professional baseball game.

-After the 1896 season, with Jim O'Rourke still organizing the league, four of the Naugatuck Valley League teams continued play as members of the renamed 1897 Connecticut League.
+After the 1896 season, with Jim O'Rourke still organizing the league, four of the Naugatuck Valley League teams continued play as members of the renamed 1897 Connecticut State League.
 The Bridgeport, Derby, Torrington and Winstead teams continued play in the new league, joined by Bristol and Meriden teams.

 Today, the league name has been revived by the high school athletic Naugatuck Valley League.
 The league has 16-member high schools, all based in Connecticut.